wrabelk/immuta-blog/content/en/docs/How-to guides/tater-tot-casserole.md

 title: "Tater Tot Casserole"
 weight: 3
 description: >
   A recipe for tater tot casserole.
+For an overview of what how-to guides are in Diátaxis, see the [How-To Guides page](/docs/how-to-guides/).
 ---

 ![Tater Tot Casserole](/casserole.png 'Tater Tot Casserole')